marehmann-ml/ImgKIT/README.md

 ![ImgKIT Banner](diagrams/imgkit_banner.png)

 ImgKIT is a lightweight image manipulation and geospatial raster processing tool built using Python and Streamlit.

-The project was developed during my ML internship to bridge theoretical image processing concepts with practical implementation on real raster and satellite imagery datasets.
+Developed during my ML internship, the project focuses on bridging digital image processing concepts with practical implementation on real raster and satellite imagery datasets.

 ---

 # Features